monome/docs/grid/studies/sc/index.md

 The original `monom` SuperCollider library was written by [Raja Das and Joseph Rangel](https://github.com/Karaokaze/Monom_SCs), was maintained by [Ezra Buchla](https://github.com/catfact/monom/), and was re-built into `monomeSC` in 2023 by [Dan Derks](https://dndrks.com).

-This tutorial was written by [Brian Crabtree](http://nnnnnnnn.org) and [Dan Derks](https://dndrks.com) for [monome.org](https://monome.org).
+This tutorial was written by [Brian Crabtree](http://nnnnnnnn.org) and [Dan/i Derks](https://dndrks.com) for [monome.org](https://monome.org).
 Huge thanks to Raja Das for his very extensive 'Monoming with SuperCollider Tutorial'.

 Contributions welcome.
 Submit a pull request to [github.com/monome/docs](https://github.com/monome/docs) or e-mail [help@monome.org](mailto:help@monome.org).